Ky0sann/dinosaur_godot/README.md

 To run the game, simply execute "dinosaurgame.exe" !
 All the Godot files are available in the folder "godotproject" !

-A simple game like the google dinosaur game made with Godot 4.3 and GDScript

 ## ⚙️ Game features
 **🦕 Playable Dinosaur Character :**
   - Fully animated with smooth **running 🏃‍♂️**, **jumping 🦘**, and **crouching 🛑** actions to dodge obstacles.